sx14/open-relation.pytorch/README.md

 ## Benchmarking

-We benchmark our code thoroughly on three datasets: pascal voc, coco and visual genome, using two different network architecture: vgg16 and resnet101.
+We benchmark our code thoroughly on three datasets: pascal voc, coco and imagenet-200, using two different network architecture: vgg16 and resnet101.
 Below are the results:

 1).
 PASCAL VOC 2007 (Train/Test: 07trainval/07test, scale=600, ROI Align)